 Hiring a lukewarmer Bret Stephens by The NY Times to cover the climate debate is too little, too late.
-But he referred to an article by Andrew Revkin who was a regular NYT climate alarmist in a little known.
+But he referred to an article by Andrew Revkin who had been a regular NYT climate alarmist.
 In this article My Climate Change, published in a small website issues.org more than a year ago, Revkin admitted to the alarmism, organized pressure, and more.

 The main quotes:

 “I saw a widening gap between what scientists had been learning about global warming and what advocates were claiming as they pushed ever harder to pass climate legislation or strengthen the faltering 1992 climate change treaty.”

 “In 2006, I was part of a team of reporters at The Times that undertook a multi-year series called “The Energy Challenge” (nytimes.com/energychallenge), examining what it would take to deeply cut reliance on coal, oil, and gas, and move to climate-friendly technologies.
 The deeper we dug, the more we ran into enormous disconnects between the data and the claims.
 It was very clear that any transition to clean energy would be neither simple nor quick—and it wasn’t only for lack of political will.”

 In the article, Revkin did not apologize and did not stop blaming the “fossil fuels” but revealed more about the corruption of journalism.
 Reporters constantly need new big stories to tell, and global warming became such a story in 1988: